 The goal for our students in QAIS is for them to be able to read, recite, write, memorize, and interpret the Qur’an by themselves with the rich background of Islamic history and tradition so that they may practice and live with the Qur’an as their guide.

 English/ Language Arts

-Mathematics are taught in Al Madina with the baseline methodology aligned with the Common Core State Standard.
-Students in KG would start off with counting and cardinality that would expand to operations and algebraic thinking, number and operations in base ten, measurement and data, and geometry as they go through first to fifth grade.
+Mathematics are taught in Al Madina with the baseline methodology aligned with the VA S.O.L.
+Standard.
+Students in KG would start off with counting cardinal and ordinal numbers that would expand to operations and algebraic thinking, number and operations in base ten, measurement and data, and geometry as they go through first to fifth grade.
 Students will not only learn mathematical operations, but also practicality in real-life situations as well.
 Teachers would have the flexibility of various mathematical application to real-life scenarios.
 This would include integrating Islamic studies into mathematics such as the counting of various ayat in a surah in the qur’an, the understanding of proportional zakah and sadaqah, and understanding the Islamic world’s contribution of algebra.

-Social studies class in elementary grades serves as an extension of the Common Core State Standard.
-The Common Core State Standard inherently have social studies material under the ELA curriculum of reading, writing and critical thinking.
-Al Madina goes beyond the Common Core State Standard social studies in ELA and give our students specific historical and social context that not only align with Virginia’s history, but also Islamic history, history, philosophy and civics at the national and international level.
+Social studies class in elementary grades serves as an extension of the VA S.O.L.
+State Standard.
+The Common Core State Standard inherently have social studies materials under the ELA curriculum of reading, writing and critical thinking.
+Al Madina goes beyond the State Standards in social studies and gives our students specific historical and social context that not only align with Virginia’s history, but also Islamic history, U.S. history, philosophy and civics at the national and international level.